-Although for the cost calculations, we assumed that all new generation would be a result of an RFP process and hence the capital investments made by developers will be covered via a fixed cost component determined using the WACC and the economic life, the figure below shows the levels of capital expenditures required for the S4S2 Portfolio under Base Load forecast.
-These capital costs are all in and includes interest during construction but are expressed as an investment amount for the year the plants come online (not draw down).
+While expressed as capital expenditures, we assumed that all new generation would be acquired though an RFP process for PPOAs and hence the capital investments will be made by developers and covered in a fixed charge calculated using the WACC and the economic life.
+The figure below shows the levels of capital expenditures required for the S4S2 Portfolio under the Base Load forecast.
+These capital costs are all in and include interest during construction but are expressed as a single capital expenditure in the year the plants come online (also known as overnight capital costs).
 We observe that the largest investment is required for the generation assets expected to be in service in 2021 (\$1.16 billion), for new solar, peaking generation and storage.
 Total capital investments reach \$ 5.6 billion (US\$ 2018) by 2038.

-Exhibit 8-5: S4S2 Portfolio Base Load Forecast Capital Expenditure
+Exhibit 8-8: S4S2 Portfolio Base Load Forecast Capital Expenditure